 The purposes of the Club are:

-1. to promote political undertaking and action within the Democratic Party around issues that
+1. to promote political undertaking and action within the Democratic Party around issues that primarily affect members of the lesbian, gay, bisexual, transgender, queer, intersex, asexual, gender nonconforming, and expansive gender expression and sexual identity (LGBTQ+) community;

-2. to promote participation by members of the LGBT community in politics and issues including
+2. to promote participation by members of the LGBTQ+ community in politics and issues including social justice, civil liberties, and good government;

-4. to seek, encourage, and support candidates to public and party office, including qualified members
+4. to seek, encourage, and support candidates to public and party office, including qualified members of the LGBTQ+ community, who will publicly support and promote issues affecting the LGBTQ+ community; and

 5. strive for gender, ethnic and racial parity in the Club.